 Independent and multi-ethnic Kazakhstan is progressing rapidly despite the absence of such a cataclysmic conflict or bloodbath.

-20. We shouldn’t allow for Regional Decentralization because it is going to strengthen local and regional Warlords and local political dynasties.
+20. We shouldn’t allow for Federalism because it is going to strengthen local and regional Warlords and local political dynasties.

 Evolving Regional Decentralization, which others would call “evolving Federalism” is a two way process.
 Devolving powers to the regions does not just mean granting them autonomy and greater political control.
 It also means lessening their subsidy from the national coffers.
 It means that regions will increasingly have to fend for themselves.